mjhoffmeister/blog/_jacob_cycle/2024-03-08-journeys-end.md

 Surprisingly, Jacob doesn’t destroy them.
 He instead hides them under the terebinth tree at Shechem.
 Abraham set up an altar to Yahweh at this tree when he first entered the land in [Genesis 12:6-7](https://biblia.com/bible/esv/genesis/12/6-7).
 It was probably originally a site of worship to a god or gods of Canaan.
-Abraham building an altar there would hav been an act of spiritual warfare claiming the superiority of Yahweh.
+Abraham building an altar there would have been an act of spiritual warfare claiming the superiority of Yahweh.
 Jacob hiding idols by burying them under the tree could be just as good as destroying them as a sacred site would likely not be disturbed.
 Rachel’s sitting on Laban’s household gods during her period could perhaps be recalled now to see